Notes on A-infinity algebras, A-infinity categories and non-commutative geometry. I: Coalgebras and non-commutative schemes

 \subsection{Coalgebras as functors}

-Let $k$ be a field, and ${\cal C}$ be a $k$-linear Abelian symmetric monoidal category (we will call such categories {\it tensor}), which admits infinite sums and products (we refer to [DM] about all necessary terminology of tensor categories).
+Let $\K$ be a field, and ${\cal C}$ be a $\K$-linear abelian symmetric monoidal category (we will call such categories {\it tensor}), which admits infinite sums and products (we refer to [DM] about all necessary terminology of tensor categories).
 Then we can do simple linear algebra in ${\cal C}$, in particular, speak about associative algebras or coassociative coalgebras.
-For the rest of the paper, unless we say otherwise, we will assume that either ${\cal C} = Vect_k^{\Z}$, which is the tensor category of $\Z$-graded vector spaces $V = \oplus_{n \in \Z} V_n$, or ${\cal C}= Vect_k^{\Z/2}$, which is the tensor category of $\Z/2$-graded vector spaces (then $V=V_0\oplus V_1$), or ${\cal C} = Vect_k$, which is the tensor category of $k$-vector spaces.
-Associativity morphisms in $Vect_k^{\Z}$ or $Vect_k^{\Z/2}$ are identity maps, and commutativity morphisms are given by the Koszul rule of signs: $c ( v_i \otimes v_j ) = ( - 1 )^{ij} v_j \otimes v_i$, where $v_n$ denotes an element of degree $n$.
+For the rest of the paper, unless we say otherwise, we will assume that either ${\cal C} = Vect_\K^{\Z}$, which is the tensor category of $\Z$-graded vector spaces $V = \oplus_{n \in \Z} V_n$, or ${\cal C}= Vect_\K^{\Z/2}$, which is the tensor category of $\Z/2$-graded vector spaces (then $V=V_0\oplus V_1$), or ${\cal C} = Vect_\K$, which is the tensor category of $\K$-vector spaces.
+There is a natural embedding (faithful tensor functor) from $Vect_\K$ to the other two categories such that objects and morphisms are concentrated in degree zero.
+The unit object ${\bf 1}$ in all three examples can be identified with the field $\K$ placed in degree zero.
+Since most of our definitions hold for more general tensor categories, we will abuse the notation and use ${\bf 1}$ and $\K$ interchangeably.